 Thinking about a summer weekend getaway, the California Coast offers some wonderful escapes.
-If you are looking for that idyllic place with a charm and quaintness that lives up to its name, Carmel by the Sea is the place to go.
+If you are looking for that idyllic locale with charm and quaintness that lives up to its name, Carmel by the Sea is the place to go.

-Around every nook and cranny there is something to be found.
-From its fairytale cottages to its art galleries and wineries tasting rooms, the town is covered with European flair that draws you in.
-For those with a dog in tow, Carmel by the Sea is considered one of the most dog friendly cities.
-Most stores include a water bowl and one can even find a doggie treat looming nearby.
+Around every nook and cranny, there is something to be found.
+From its fairytale cottages to its art galleries and wineries tasting rooms, the town with its European flair beckons you.
+For those with a dog in tow, Carmel by the Sea is considered one of the most dog-friendly cities.
+Almost every shop provides a water bowl, and one finds doggie treats looming nearby.

-The old world charm of Carmel by the Sea is graced by the Monterey Coastline that sits at the western edge of the town.
+The old-world charm of Carmel by the Sea is graced by the Monterey Coastline that sits at the western edge of the town.
 Just south of the city lies the Mission San Carlos, which dates back to 1770.
-Beyond that lies Carmel Valley and the Point Lobos State Reserve, a beautiful place to hike and take in the sea air.
+Beyond lies Carmel Valley and the Point Lobos State Reserve, a beautiful place to hike and take in the sea air.

-Caraccioli Cellars offers a fantastic selection of sparkling wines in addition to a selection of Chardonnay and Pinot Noir.
-This is a great tasting room to start with since they are one of the only wineries that offer sparkling wine and what better way to begin a wine tasting than with a sparkler.
-Carraccioli creates a very sophisticated sparkling wine that is specific to the Santa Lucia Highlands.
+Caraccioli Cellars offers a fantastic selection of sparkling wines in addition to a variety of Chardonnay and Pinot Noir.
+As one of the only wineries creating sparkling wine; what better way to begin a wine tasting than with a sparkler.
+Carraccioli produces a very sophisticated sparkling wine, specific to the Santa Lucia Highlands.

-Wrath Wines also represents the Santa Lucia Highlands and the exuberance and passion of winemaker Sabrine Rodems really shines through on the wines.
-Known for their site driven Chardonnay, Pinot Noir and Syrah you will thoroughly enjoy tasting through their portfolio of wines.
-Sabrine is one of the entrepreneuring woman coming forth in the wine industry today and this too is evident in the Wrath wines.
+Wrath Wines also represents the Santa Lucia Highlands, and the exuberance and passion of winemaker, Sabrine Rodems shines through her wines.
+Known for their site driven Chardonnay, Pinot Noir, and Syrah, you will thoroughly enjoy tasting through their portfolio of wines.
+Sabrine, one of the entrepreneuring women coming forth in the wine industry today, makes her pioneering spirit quite evident in the Wrath Wines.

-While visiting Wrath one must stop in and visit The Cheese Shop.
-This shop has been a fixture in Carmel since 1973 and offers a fantastic selection of cheeses and wine.
-It is literally next door to Wrath Wines in the Carmel Plaza shopping center.
+While visiting Wrath, one must stop in and visit The Cheese Shop.
+This shop, a fixture in Carmel since 1973, offers a fantastic selection of cheeses and wine.
+It is virtually next door to Wrath Wines in the Carmel Plaza shopping center.

-An old time favorite that his been around since the 1983 is Rio Grill.
-Known for its local cuisine with an added southwestern flair you cannot go wrong dining at this Carmel Valley favorite.
+An old-time favorite that has been around since 1983 is Rio Grill.
+Known for its local cuisine with an added southwestern flair, you cannot go wrong dining at this Carmel Valley restaurant.

-If you don’t mind driving 10 minutes to Monterey, you should not miss Restaurant 1833.
-The restaurant has an interesting history, excellent food and an extensive wine list.
-If you are a connoisseur of unusual aperitifs and cocktails, there is definitely an eclectic variety.
+Consider driving 10 minutes to Monterey, to Restaurant 1833, an establishment worth the distance.
+The restaurant’s fascinating history, excellent food,and an extensive wine list enhances the dining experience.
+If you are a connoisseur of unusual aperitifs and cocktails, there is an eclectic variety.

 The restaurant’s name comes from the year it was built.
 One of the earliest adobe homes in California, the house was owned by John Stokes, who deserted from the British Navy and charaded as a doctor during his years in this home.
-One has to wonder if the house is haunted.
-Story has it that Hattie Gragg who resided in the home in 1948 haunts the dining area that was originally her bedroom.
-Patrons have been known to say something has moved in this dining area or felt their drink has been salted.
-Each dining room represents one part of the history of ownership of this Monterey adobe home.
-There are two bars.
-One is the Apothecary, which pays homage to the original pharmacy John Stokes created in this home.
+One wonders whether the house is haunted.
+Rumor says that Hattie Gragg, who resided in the home in 1948, haunts the dining area, which was originally her bedroom.
+Patrons often comment that it seems like something moved in the dining area or someone salted their drink.

 The history of Restaurant 1833 gives one a glimpse of what one can discover exploring the marvels of Monterey’s past and present.
-You will definitely step back into another time as you enjoy your meal at 1833.
+You definitely step back into another time as you enjoy your meal in 1833.

 One can never go wrong with a weekend escape to Carmel by the Sea so take a step into Europe while staying on California’s picturesque Central Coast.
 It is one place everyone enjoys no matter what age you are.